 Academia and Higher Education

-Universities and Higher Education institutions are found across the world.
-Similarities in the way they operate mean that people can, and often do, move within and between countries to gain experience.
+Higher Education is a global marketplace.
+Similarities in the way universities operate mean that people can, and often do, move within and between countries to gain experience.
 At the same time, there are regional differences in the size of the academic job market, breadth of roles available at each career stage and the formal (and informal) systems for progression.
 Do your research on countries you may be interested in working in, starting with the external resources listed below.

 Expand All